Wholesale Prices, Week Ending August 13th

 Weekly Wholesale Index

 Calendar year 2020 and 2021 ended with used wholesale prices at elevated levels.
 With economic patterns (including the automotive market) driven by the pandemic, normal seasonal patterns (e.g., 2019 calendar year) in the wholesale market were not observed for most of the last 2 years.
 We saw a similar picture in 2009, at the end of the Great Recession.
-Calendar year 2021 did not have typical seasonality patterns as the market has had rapid increases in wholesale values for the majority of the year.
-The Wholesale Weekly Price Index reached the highest point of the year at the end of December, reporting at over 1.51 points.
-Now in calendar year 2022, the index has been reverted back to the 1.00 mark and overall wholesale prices have remained relatively stable.
+Calendar year 2021 did not have typical seasonality patterns as the market had rapid increases in wholesale values for the majority of the year.
+The Wholesale Weekly Price Index reached the highest point of the year at the end of December 2021, reporting over 1.51 points.
+Throughout 2022, the Index has remained stable compared to the beginning of the year.

 The graph below looks at trends in wholesale prices of 2-6-year-old vehicles, indexed to the first week of the year.
 The index is computed keeping the average age of the mix constant to identify market movements.